bryceshen1/Customizing-and-managing-Issues/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-# Finding Your Way with GitHub Issues
+# Customizing and managing GitHub Issues

 _Take control of your workflow with powerful search filters, saved queries, and smart notifications._